Sitecore/jss/packages/create-sitecore-jss/src/templates/node-xmcloud-proxy/README.md

-# Node XMCloud Proxy
+# Node XM Cloud Proxy

-> Sitecore JSS Proxy for XMCloud is considered experimental.
+> Sitecore JSS Proxy for XM Cloud is considered experimental.

 [Documentation](<TODO>)

-This is a sample setup showing one of how you can configure XMCloud rendering server.
+This is a sample setup showing one of how you can configure XM Cloud rendering server.

 ## Pre-requisites

-1. SPA sample supports XMCloud out of the box.
+1. SPA sample supports XM Cloud out of the box.

 1. Build your SPA app bundle with `jss build`.
 The build output should be placed in the `dist` folder.